nngwda/TextClassification/README.md

 def main():
     """
-    This method train & test the two classifiers Step-1> Train the model.
-Once the model is trained it will get saved at location<saved_model_loc>.
-            Once the model is trained, you may comment out Step-1 code.
+    Step-1> Train the model.
-    Step-2> Predict classification for any given text using MultinomialNB or SGDClassifier.
+    Step-2> Predict classification for any given text using SGDClassifier.
     """

     #@TODO- Update these two paths to local